 What clubs are there?

 We have a wide range of clubs including football, netball, basketball, sewing, coding, choir and cross country.
-Please see the latest list under School Information in the website.
-Clubs are either by volunteers (parents or staff members) and are free, or are run by outside agencies which need to be paid for.
+Please see the latest list under School Information/Clubs on the website.
+Clubs are run by either staff members or outside agencies (the latter will have to be paid for).

 Can I bring siblings in to class assemblies?